doctorfree/MusicPlayerPlus/beets/README.md

 MusicPlayerPlus includes a pre-compiled `essentia_streaming_extractor_music` binary along with pre-installed and configured `xtractor` Beets plugin.
-The enables Beets to analyze audio files, extract information on a wide variety of audio parameters, and write metadata to the Beets library.
+This enables Beets to analyze audio files, extract information on a wide variety of audio parameters, and write metadata to the Beets library.
 This process can provide information on audio in a music library that can be used to filter and select songs by their detected audio qualities.

+The `acousticbrainz` plugin, also installed and pre-configured in MusicPlayerPlus 2.0.1, performs the same function and even uses the same Essentia technology to analyze audio data.
+A MusicPlayerPlus initialization of the Beets music library database will automatically add metadata for songs in the music library using `acousticbrainz`.

+However, `acousticbrainz` does not perform an analysis on all songs and, worse, the AcousticBrainz service is being retired in 2023.
+For these reasons, MusicPlayerPlus provides the built-in capability to perform acoustic audio analysis using Essentia and the xtractor plugin.

 To perform an audio analysis and audio-based information retrieval using MusicPlayerPlus, issue the command `mpplus -X 'query'` where 'query' is